.

 Chapter 1

-A 9-year-old girl, Lycia, has been battling Ewing's sarcoma since she was 7.
+A nine year-old girl, Lycia, has been battling Ewing's sarcoma since she was 7.
 Despite two previous remissions, the cancer has returned, this time in her spinal cord, and it's aggressive.
 The diagnosis is stage four, with no chance of recovery.
 Though her spirit remains unbroken, Lycia's greatest concern is her mother, Sarah, who's fragile when it comes to her daughter's well-being.
 In front of her parents, Lycia puts on a brave face, smiling and offering words of encouragement.
 But when alone, she breaks down, silently crying out in pain and deep sadness.
 It's as if solitude allows her to momentarily shed the burden she never should have had to bear.

 COMMENTS